 ‘Earth’ (ge) can mean either the whole planet (as in Gen 1:1) or the land distinct from the sea (as in Gen 1:10).
 In the preamble (8:5) it denotes the whole planet; here in v.
 7 it denotes the land, including the vegetation that grows on it (Gen 1:11).
 The first four trumpets affect the land, the sea, sources of fresh water and the Sun in turn.

-The global warming brought about by our profligate consumerism foreshadows the judgement.
-The intensification of solar mass ejections augments, by another mechanism, what we have brought upon ourselves.
+The global warming brought about by our profligate consumerism – expressed, not least, in the destruction of the world’s forests – anticipates the judgement.
+Nearly half the world’s rainforests have been lost since the 1960s, and at the present rate of destruction there will be none left in another sixty years.
+The solar mass ejections bring to a head, by another mechanism, what we have brought upon ourselves.
 ‘All at once, a kind of invisible wildfire overran the city.
 It consumed its avenues and neighborhoods, swallowed its canyons and branches.
 It expelled an uncountable number of dwellers from their homes.
 It was merciless: Even those who escaped the initial ravishment perished in the famine that followed.
 Many people had loved the city, but none of them could protect it.’
 So runs Robinson Meyer’s description of the devastation suffered by the Great Barrier Reef in 2016, compounded by more devastation in 2017 (The Atlantic, April 2018).
-Half its corals are now dead.
+Half its corals are reported dead.

 A similar event pollutes the fresh water: the rivers and lakes and, by inference, the rainclouds that feed them.
 The star (aster) is again an asteroid.
 It disintegrates on entering the atmosphere and showers part of the Earth with toxin.